 - If owners are known to be difficult or possibly dangerous ask the Police Department to serve.

 - Court Hearing

 - Present affidavit of service or affidavit of mailing of Courtesy Summons.

 - Present affidavit of service or signed acceptance of Uniform Summons.

-- Present documentary evidence: Pictures, log of hours involved in particular enforcement including request for restitution, if any.
+- Present documentary evidence: Pictures, a log of hours involved in particular enforcement including a request for restitution, if any.